 Here at EMERGE App, we want to ease that headache of yours as quickly and simply as possible.
 Here’s what you need to know.

 What are Periodic and Perpetual Inventory Management Systems?

 Both systems are used primarily for accounting purposes, where it is used to determine the Cost of Goods Sold (COGS) across a time period or whenever necessary.

 As the name implies, periodic inventory management requires an occasional count of physical goods at fixed intervals, for example once a week or once a month.

 It also requires manpower in the form of a person on the ground manually sighting, counting and annotating your inventory.

-Conversely, perpetual inventory management refers to the constant updating of goods in real time as products move in and out of your warehouse/drop ship locations.
+Conversely, perpetual inventory management refers to the constant updating of goods in real time.
+Products move in and out of your warehouse or drop ship locations.

-This way of accounting is usually done automatically via software.
+This way of accounting is usually done automatically via software such as EMERGE App.

 If there is no theft or damage to your goods, your balance should be accurate in real time.

 Earlier companies relied on SAP or Oracle systems for customised solutions, while Salesforce came in as a cloud-based software provider.